JeremiahKaren/35percent.github.io/letters/aylesbury-witness-evidence.md

 >"3.1.4 The London Plan’s requirement for Southwark is 16,300 new homes by 2016/2017.
 The AAP will deliver about 1,450 extra homes to contribute towards this target."

-The AAAP baseline of existing homes in the action area core is 2,758.
-The requirement is therefore for the delivery of 4,208 new homes to be buit in the action area core.
-Notting Hill's planning consent for the FDS and remaining phases requires only 2,580 number of new homes to be built (830 on the FDS and 1700 on the outline).

 @.
+The AAAP baseline of existing homes in the action area core is stated as 2,758.
+The AAAP requires 4,208 new homes to be buit in the action area core.
+NHHT's planning consent for the FDS and remaining phases requires only 2,580 number of new homes to be built (830 on the FDS and 1700 on the outline).

+@.
 According to Appendix 5 of the AAAP, to deliver the 4,208 homes, a requirement of 425 new homes needed to have been delivered on completed phases 1a/site 7, but only 408 have been provided.
-On the remaining FDS and outline scheme 3,566 new homes are required by the AAAP.
-However, planning consent for the FDS and outline scheme only requires 2,530.
+3,566 new homes are required by the AAAP on the remaining FDS and outline schemes combined.

 @.
-The Outline planning application sought consent to build a *minimum* of 1,700 new homes and *maximum* of 2,745 across the outline Scheme.
-It is understood that some flexibility may be required in an outline application, but there is no explanation as to why NHHT required such a significant amount of flexibility (1000 homes).
-The Outline application for the neighbouring Heygate estate regeneration (2,704 new homes) gave a flexibility between min and max provision of just 200 homes.
-This is a difference of 7.4% variable on the Heygate scheme, compared with a 36.4% variable on the Aylesbury scheme.

-@.
-The minimum specification of 1,700 homes is well below the AAAP requirement of 2,898 homes across the Outline phases and would result in the provision of just 2,948 new homes across all phases (1,700 plus 408 on completed phases plus 840 on FDS) - well short of the 4,200 required and an uplift of just 200 homes on the estate baseline[^2].
+NHHT's planning applications for these sites proposed just 830 units on the FDS and 1,700 on the Outline site totalling 2,530 homes - a significant shortfall of over 1,000 homes.
+Just 1,270 of the 2,530 would be affordable, which added to the 210 provided on completed phase 1a/site 7 would result in just 1,480 affordable homes built on the redeveloped estate.
+This falls well short of the AAAP's requirement for at least 2,100 new affordable homes and the GLA's baseline of 2,402 social rented homes on the Aylesbury estate.

 |Phase|AAAP reqs.|Consented units|Shortfall|
 |---|---|---|---|